 What the interim report details

-This report details Auckland Council Group’s (the group) results for the six months to 31 December 2020.
+This report details Auckland Council Group's (the group) results for the six months to 31 December 2021 which are unaudited.

 The six months at a glance

-- Operating revenue increased 3 per cent to $3.6 billion compared to the six months to 31 December 2019.
+- Operating revenue increased 7 per cent to $3.8 billion compared to the six months to 31 December 2020.
+This includes a non-cash increase of $202 million in vested assets.

-- The group’s capital investment in infrastructure and community assets totalled $1.2 billion, this was up 1 per cent on the year before.
+- The group's capital investment in infrastructure and community assets totalled $917 million, this was 24 per cent less than the year before.

 The group continues to take a prudent and responsible approach to financial management.
 It aims to protect against future shocks and maintain its ability to continue investing in the infrastructure, services and facilities that Aucklanders need to be a world-class city.